Areas of Practice

 - Termination of child support

 - Enforcement of prior court orders or property settlement agreements

 - Name change applications

 - Dissolution of civil unions and domestic partnerships

-Please contact us in Totowa, NJ, for a free initial consultation today.
+Please contact us in Wayne/Totowa, NJ, for an initial consultation today.